zubairehman/flutter_boilerplate_project/README.md

 * For Mobile: https://github.com/zubairehman/flutter-boilerplate-project/tree/master (stable channel)
 * For Web: https://github.com/zubairehman/flutter-boilerplate-project/tree/feature/web-support (beta channel)

+# The difference with the original boilerplate

+1. Enhance navigation using the package `page_transition` for more customizable transitions.
+2. Integrate Sentry for error reporting.
+3. Add utils class to show common messages and dialogs.
+4. Add Lint to the project and fix all the linting issues.
+5. Enhance localization using the package `intl`.
+This will allow you to easily localize your app with more customization.
+6. Simple folder structure when using firebase (Firestore).

+**Firebase:**

+Checkout branch `feature/firebase` for firebase support.

 ## Getting Started

 The Boilerplate contains the minimal implementation required to create a new library or project.
 The repository code is preloaded with some basic components like basic app architecture, app theme, constants and required dependencies to create a new project.
 By using boiler plate code as standard initializer, we can have same patterns in all the projects that will inherit it.
 This will also help in reducing setup & development time by allowing you to use same code pattern and avoid re-writing from scratch.